 Is 12 a high UV index?

-Yes, a UV index of 12 is considered "Extreme."
-The standard UV index scale warns of extreme risk of harm from unprotected sun exposure at any level of 11 or higher.
-At a UV index of 12, unprotected skin can burn in less than 10 minutes.
+Yes, a UV index of 12 is considered Extreme.
+The standard scale warns of extreme risk of harm from unprotected sun exposure at any level of 11 or higher.

 How can I protect myself from a high UV index?

-When the UV index is high (6 or above), protect yourself by applying a broad-spectrum sunscreen of SPF 30 or higher, wearing a wide-brimmed hat and UV-blocking sunglasses, and seeking shade during peak sun hours (typically between 10 AM and 4 PM).
+Protect yourself by applying a broad-spectrum sunscreen of SPF 30 or higher, wearing a wide-brimmed hat and UV-blocking sunglasses, and seeking shade during peak sun hours.

 What is the best UV index to tan?

-While dermatologists and health organizations warn that any tanning is a sign of UV skin damage, a "Moderate" UV index of 3 to 5 is when skin typically begins to pigment (tan) without immediately burning.
-If you are outdoors at this level, always apply a broad-spectrum SPF to protect your skin cells from harmful radiation.
+While dermatologists warn that any tanning is a sign of skin damage, a Moderate UV index of 3 to 5 is when skin typically begins to tan.
+Always wear SPF.

 What UV index will I tan at?

 Your skin will begin to tan at a UV index of 3 or higher.
-It is a common misconception that you need a very high UV index to tan.
-At a UV index of 6 or above (High to Extreme), unprotected skin can burn in a matter of minutes before it ever has a chance to tan.
+At 6 or above, your skin can burn very quickly before it has a chance to tan.